grafana/tempo/docs/sources/tempo/traceql/_index.md

 ## TraceQL query editor

-With Tempo 2.0, you can use the TraceQL query editor in the Tempo data source to build queries and drill-down into result sets.
+You can use the TraceQL query editor in the Tempo data source to build queries and drill-down into result sets.
 The editor is available in Grafana’s Explore interface.
 For more information, refer to [TraceQL query editor]({{< relref "./query-editor" >}}).

 <p align="center"><img src="assets/query-editor-http-method.png" alt="Query editor showing request for http.method" /></p>